 Contract work in progress is measured at the selling price of the work performed.
 The selling price is measured on the basis of the stage of completion on the reporting date and the total expected income from the individual work in progress.
+The stage of completion is calculated as the share of costs incurred in proportion to the estimated total costs of the individual work in progress.

-When the selling price cannot be determined reliably, the selling price is measured at the costs incurred or at net realisable value, if this is lower.
+When the selling price of the individual work in progress cannot be determined reliably, the selling price is measured at the costs incurred or at net realisable value, if this is lower.